gpuard/pytARD/README.md

 Just like [interfaces](##Interfaces), the microphones needs to be mapped to the according partition `List` indices.
 ```
 mic = Mic(
 	0, 		# Parition number (partition list index)
-	[			# Positioning of microphone.
+	[		# Positioning of microphone:
 		1,	# X coordinate of partition
 		1,	# Y coordinate of partition
 		1	# Z coordinate of partition
 	],
 	sim_param,
 	"RIR"		# Name of resulting wave file